mauriciopolvora/nextjs-starter/README.md

-# Film List v2 - Modern Next.js Starter Template
+# Modern Next.js Starter Template

 A beautifully crafted, production-ready Next.js starter template with all the essential tools and best practices baked in.